27-Year-Old Running Back – Dallas Cowboys

 Darren McFadden Contract Information:

-Signed a one-year, $4 million contract with the Raiders in March of 2014.
+Reached a two-year agreement with the Cowboys in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Darren McFadden – simply subscribe now.